Email image popup

 Community features

-A Slack team includes member accounts, permissions, and light profiles that assume people work on the same team and are already familiar with one another.
-Members also have the capacity to message one another individually, as groups, and through channels.
+• Member accounts, permissions, and light profiles that assume people work on the same team and are already familiar with one another.

 slack huddle